Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/SALMON/phase3-dynamics-prompt.md

 # Phase 3: Salmon Systems Profile - System Dynamics Analysis

+## Phase Objective
+To analyze and map the dynamic relationships between system variables, identifying key feedback loops, time delays, and critical thresholds that govern the Salmon system's behavior.
+This phase reveals how different components of the system interact and influence each other over time.

 ## Previous Phase Integration
 Before proceeding with this phase, you must: